A Brief History

 The tragic ending of 3 bright rock and roll careers is not forgotten by fans of rock music, and the day, February 3, 1959, will forever be known as “The Day the Music Died.”
 Proponents of theories about the cause of the crash such as an accidental firing of a pistol inside the plane or a mechanical failure have failed to find any physical evidence to support those theories.
 Buddy Holly is remembered in the major motion picture The Buddy Holly Story (1978) and Ritchie Valens is similarly remembered in another major motion picture, La Bamba (1987).
 We are unaware of any movies made about J.P.
 Richardson.

-Questions for Students (and others): Did you believe the plane involved in the deadly crash was named “American Pie?”
+Question for students (and subscribers): Did you believe the plane involved in the deadly crash was named “American Pie?”
 Are you a fan of Buddy Holly, Ritchie Valens or The Big Bopper:?
 Did you know the song “American Pie” was referring to this particular airplane crash?
 Have you ever seen or flown in a Beechcraft Bonanza?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!